wurstscript/WurstScript/manual.md

 Remember, WurstScript and its related tools are in a probably unstable state and under heavy development, so you may encounter errors and bugs we don't know about.
 Please report any problem with our [issue tracker at GitHub](https://github.com/peq/WurstScript/issues/new).

+# Syntax
+The WurstScript Syntax uses indention to define Blocks, rather than using curly braces (as in Java) or keywords like 'endif' (as in Jass).

+In general WurstScript tries to avoid using symbols as much as possible to provide a clear and readable look.
+At the same time most of Jass' verbosity got removed.

 # Basics